 - Improved car parking at Watsonia station

-You can view the alternate design, and give feedback here.
+You can view the alternate design here.

 North East Link would lower into a trench about 8-12 metres deep and run next to Greensborough Road.
 Greensborough Road would be kept open for local trips.

 Green bridges over North East Link would provide new green spaces, new walking and cycling paths and keep local roads connected.